chauff/IN4325/projectCoreIR.md

 - [Query Priming for Promoting Critical Thinking in Web Search](https://dl.acm.org/citation.cfm?id=3176349.3176377) This paper reports an interesting finding: _A search user interface with query priming presents terms that evoke critical thinking, thereby encouraging users to search for webpages carefully_.
 Can we reproduce this finding?
 - [Learning by Example: Training Users with High-quality Query Suggestions](https://www.researchgate.net/profile/Morgan_Harvey/publication/281436320_Learning_by_Example_Training_Users_with_High-quality_Query_Suggestions/links/55e6c38f08aeccc5bbb7abcf.pdf).
 The main question here is the following: _To what extent it is possible to aid users in learning how to formulate better queries by providing examples of high-quality queries interactively during a number of search sessions?_ The paper contains a number of studies, focus on the _main study_.
 - [Effects of Popularity and Quality on the Usage of Query Suggestions during Information Search](http://dmrussell.net/CHI2010/docs/p45.pdf).
 The laboratory study in this paper explores whether users are able to distinguish high-quality from low-quality query suggestions in the presence of misleading usage information.
+- [Searching and Stopping: An Analysis of Stopping Rules and Strategies](https://dl.acm.org/doi/10.1145/2806416.2806476).
+This user study explores heuristics/rules that capture when searchers stop searching.
 - [QWERTY: The Effects of Typing on Web Search Behavior](http://marksanderson.org/publications/my_papers/CHIIR2018-Kevin.pdf).
 The main question of the paper is the following: _What is the relationship between a user's typing speed and their search behavior?_ The paper is a short paper that is relatively light on the details of the conduted user study, which means that you can fill in the details as you see fit in your proposal.
 - [User Performance versus Precision Measures for Simple Search Tasks](https://researchbank.rmit.edu.au/eserv/rmit:2446/n2006001961.pdf).
 This paper makes an interesting observation in a user study: there is little correlation between system performance (how effective is the system at retrieving relevant documents) and user performance (how good is the user at retrieving relevant docuemnts).
 The conducted user study is highly controlled (e.g. the result lists are precomputed), reproducing this work in a more natural setup (where users actually use a real search engine) would be great.
 - [Time Pressure and System Delays in Information Search](http://eprints.gla.ac.uk/106760/1/106760.pdf).
 The authors ask the question _What is the impact of time pressure and system delays on search behaviour?_ and answer it through a laboratory study.
 The paper is quite detailed on the setup, but there are plenty of options to create a slightly different setup to investigate the generalizability of the findings.
+- [Investigating the Impacts of Expectation Disconfirmation on Web Search](https://dl.acm.org/doi/abs/10.1145/3295750.3298959).
+This study researchers the relationship between task difficulty and perceived levels of search success.
+- [Analyzing the Effects of Document's Opinion and Credibility on Search Behaviors and Belief Dynamics](https://dl.acm.org/doi/abs/10.1145/3357384.3357886): a study that explores how credibility and document stance affect users' search behaviours.

 ### List of IR papers not involving users